thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 the Drude/Lorentz model per se.
 But they should be considered in the curve fitting process.

-For the first-order model, use one set of parameters (i.e. ``EpsilonPlasmaFrequency``, ``EpsilonRelaxTime``) without suffix ``_n``.
+For the single-term model, use one set of parameters (i.e. ``EpsilonPlasmaFrequency``, ``EpsilonRelaxTime``) without suffix ``_n``.
 For higher-order modeling, add more parameters with increasing indices in their suffixes `n` (e.g.  ``EpsilonPlasmaFrequency_1``, ``EpsilonRelaxTime_1``, ``EpsilonPlasmaFrequency_2``, ``EpsilonRelaxTime_2``, ...)